-It was through the influence and export of the Chinese shishi statues that brought about the shisa in Okinawa.
+It was the influence and export of the Chinese shishi statues that brought about the shisa in Okinawa.
 The name derives from the regional dialect pronunciation of shishi.
-Mainland Japan also gradually acquired this guardian lion influence; however, the Japanese variation was imported from Korea as opposed to China, and after a while were known as komainu.
+Mainland Japan also gradually acquired this guardian lion influence; however, the Japanese variation was imported from Korea as opposed to China, and after a while it became known as ‘komainu’.

-With both coming from Japan and used in order to protect against evil spirits, what are the exact differences between these two Japanese guardians, the shisa and the komainu?
+Both used in order to protect against evil spirits, what are the exact differences between these two Japanese guardians, the shisa and the komainu?
 Well, the shisa is native only to Okinawa, adding to its rich mythology, and as such are not found on the Japanese mainland.
-They originated during a time before 1879, when Okinawa was not associated with Japan and is a more traditional Ryukyuan decoration as opposed to the komainu.
+They originated during a time before 1879, when Okinawa was not associated with Japan and it was an independent kingdom, and is a more traditional Ryukyuan decoration as opposed to the komainu.

-As with most Japanese creatures there are many tales and folklore surrounding the shisa.
-One such legendary tale is that of a monstrous sea dragon terrorising the tranquillity of Madanbashi, a village at Naha Port Bay.
+As with most Japanese creatures, there are many tales and folklore surrounding the shisa.
+One such legendary tale is that of a monstrous sea dragon terrorizing the tranquility of Madanbashi, a village at Naha Port Bay.

-It all began with a necklace decorated with a shisa figure that was given to a king at Shuri Castle by a Chinese emissary.
-It was when this same king visited Madanbashi that the sea dragon began another infamous attack.
+It all began with a necklace decorated with a shisa figure that was given as a gift to a king at Shuri Castle by a Chinese emissary.
+After some time, this same king visited Madanbashi, and suddenly the sea dragon began another infamous attack.
 Terrified, all the villagers ran away to hide.

 It was then that the local noro (a priestess) recalled a dream she recently had.
 She was to inform the visiting king to stand on the beach with the shisa figure held high towards the dragon.
 She gave this information to a young boy, Chiga, who delivered the message to the king.
-From there the king went to face the dragon and performed the actions as told by Chiga.
+From there the king went to face the dragon and performed the actions as instructed by Chiga, the messenger boy.

 Once the shisa figure was held before the monster a mighty roar sounded throughout the village, a roar said to be so powerful that it shook the dragon itself.
-From that roar a gigantic boulder fell from the heavens and crashed the dragon’s tail.
-Without being able to move the dragon eventually died.
-In time the boulder, and the dragon’s body, became overgrown with trees and plant life, and can still be seen to this day as the Gana-mui Woods.
+From that roar a gigantic boulder fell from the heavens and crashed the dragon’s tail, and the dragon eventually died.
+In time, the boulder, and the dragon’s body, became overgrown with trees and plant life, and can still be seen to this day as the Gana-mui Woods.